Yuehan717/PDD/README.md

 - LR real-world data: In the paper, we experiment with RealSR, DRealSR, NTRIE20; the efficiency of our method can also be validated on dped and video dataset VideoLQ.

 #### Model Weights
+We provide model weights of RealESRAGN and BSRGAN trained with our method.
 | Domain | Google Drive | Baidu Pan |
 |----------|----------|----------|
 | Row 1    | Cell 2   | Cell 3   |